PetrelPine/ontario-auto-screening-android/README.md

-## Ontario Auto Screening
+# Ontario Auto Screening (Android)

+## How to Use

-**By comfirming the following eight statements by one click at the start up of the app, it will show you the Ontario Daily Screening result directly without anymore annoying clickings.**
+**By comfirming the following eight statements with one click at the start up of the app, it will show you the Ontario Daily Screening result directly without anymore clickings.
+You are responsible for the confirmation and the information you provided.**

 1. I am taking this screening as a student/child.